Colorectal THRIVE 2026

 If you liked Colorectal THRIVE 2025, you will love THRIVE 2026: mark your calendar for

-Colorectal THRIVE 2026 from Sunday March 22 to Thursday March, 2026 in Fribourg, Switzerland.
+Colorectal THRIVE 2026 from Sunday March 22 to Wednesday March 25, 2026 in Fribourg, Switzerland.

 The main congress will run Monday to Wednesday, whereas Masterclass will be offered on Sunday and Thursday.